Looking for cheap flights to Paris? Or to anywhere else in the world?

 See a day with a fare you like?
 Click on the date to view all the available fares from lowest to highest plus flight schedules, airlines, and flight times.

 You can easily tell how much you can save by being flexible and what the trade-offs might be to get the cheapest fare.
-For example, leaving at 5:45am or traveling on a major holiday such as New Year's Day might get you a super-cheap fare.
+For example, leaving at 5:45am or traveling on a major holiday such as Christmas Day might get you a super-cheap fare.
 Is the savings is worth the possible inconvenience of not scheduling your trip at the ideal time?
 Only you can decide that!

 Remember, these are the cheapest fares if you book immediately.
 If you wait, they may change.

 Which Paris Airport Is the Cheapest to Fly Into?

 Paris has two major airports relatively close to the city, and a third smaller airport somewhat farther away:

 - Charles de Gaulle International Airport (CDG - also called Roissy Airport due to its location in Roissy-en-France), the largest international airport in France and second-busiest airport in Europe, located about 21 miles (34km) north of central Paris - Mostly long-haul international flights from/to North America, South America, Asia, Africa, Australia

 - Orly Airport (ORY), about 9 miles (14km) south of central Paris - Mostly short- to medium-haul flights to French and other European cities

 - Paris-Beauvais International Airport (BVA), a smaller airport located about 55 miles (80km) from the northern perimeter of Paris (and about another 3 miles/5km from the airport shuttle bus destination at Porte Maillot to central Paris) - Mostly used by low cost and charter short-haul European airlines such as Ryanair, Wizzair, and Norwegian Air Shuttle for about 50 flights each day